Binary Search Algorithm Code Template

 return nums[right] == target ? right : -1;

-When analyzing binary search code, avoid using else; expand all into else if for easier understanding.
-Once the logic is correct, merge branches to enhance efficiency.
+When writing binary search code, try not to use plain else.
+Write all logic as else if for better understanding.
+Once you write the correct logic, you can then merge branches to improve efficiency.

-Pay attention to the "search interval" and the termination condition of while; if there are missing elements, remember to check at the end.
+Pay attention to the search range and the stopping condition of the while loop.
+If there might be elements left out, remember to check at the end.

-Understanding this article can ensure you write correct binary search code, but in real problems, you won't be directly asked to write binary search code.
-I will further explain how to apply binary thinking to more algorithm problems in Binary Search In Real World and More Binary Search Exercises.
+If you understand this article, you can write correct binary search code.
+However, for real problems, you are not likely to be asked to write plain binary search code.
+I will explain more about applying binary search in Binary Search In Real World and More Binary Search Exercises.